GuiCoralli/Front_Explorer/README.md

 <div>

- 🎲 To run the the Backend (server) of this project you can find more information through this link:
+  - [x] To run the the Backend (server) of this project you can find more information through this link:
   - [x] https://github.com/GuiCoralli/backend-FoodExplorer

 </div>